When should flight attendants conduct safety briefings?

 Prepare for the Envoy General Emergency KV Exam.
 Study with flashcards and multiple-choice questions, each coming with hints and detailed explanations.
 Get ready to ace the exam!

-Flight attendants should conduct safety briefings before every flight and during emergencies to ensure that all passengers are informed about important safety procedures.
-This practice is crucial for enhancing passenger awareness of evacuation routes, the use of safety equipment, and overall safety measures that apply in the event of an emergency.
+Flight attendants should conduct safety briefings before every flight and during emergencies to ensure that passengers are informed about safety procedures and protocols.
+This practice is critical for passenger awareness and preparedness, as it helps them understand how to react in various situations, including emergencies.

 Subscribe